gildor2/UEViewer/readme.txt

   image viewer/editor software

 15.06.2008
-- skeleton dump has been moved to Ctrl+B key (previously was automatically made on mesh selection)
+- skeleton dump has been moved to 'Ctrl+B' key (previously was automatically made on mesh selection)
 - fixed crash when handling broken object imports (import object from package, which does not hold it)